lbelzile/math80667a/docs/02-hypothesis_testing.md

 <p class="caption">(\#fig:samplevar)Five samples of size $n=10$ drawn from a common population with mean $\mu$ (horizontal line).
 The colored segments show the sample means of each sample.</p>
 </div>

 We can clearly see from Figure \@ref(fig:samplevar) that, even if each sample is drawn from the same population, the sample mean varies from one sample to the next as a result of the sampling variability.
-The astute eye will however notice that the sample means are less dispersed around $\mu$ than the individual measurements.
-This is because the sample mean $\overline{Y}$ is based on multiple observations, so there is more information available.
-This is a fundamental principle of statistics: information accumulated as you get more information, so estimation becomes less noisy.
+The astute eye might even notice that the sample means are less dispersed around $\mu$ than the individual measurements, as the sample mean $\overline{Y}$ is based on multiple observations.
+This is a fundamental principle of statistics: information accumulates as you get more data.

 Since values of the sample mean don't tell the whole picture, we may also consider their variability.
 The sample variance $S_n$ is an estimator of the standard deviation $\sigma$, where \begin{align*}
 S^2_n &= \frac{1}{n-1} \sum_{i=1}^n (X_i-\overline{X})^2.